ryanburgess/inclusion/README.md

 ## Contributing
 1. Fork it
 2. Run `npm install`
+3. Add your resource to `list.json`
-3. Run `node link` for commands to add your resource
+4. Run `node index` to update `README.md` with your changes
-4. Create your feature branch (`git checkout -b my-new-feature`)
+5. Create your feature branch (`git checkout -b my-new-feature`)
-5. Commit your changes (`git commit -am "Add some feature"`)
+6. Commit your changes (`git commit -am "Add some feature"`)
-6. Push to the branch (`git push origin my-new-feature`)
+7. Push to the branch (`git push origin my-new-feature`)
-7. Create new Pull Request
+8. Create new Pull Request